CSCIX65G/crosscompilation/README.md

 `build-arm64.sh`

 This will produce a docker image called _echoserver:arm64-latest_.
 Move that image to the Pi in whatever way you normally would do, presumably through a docker registry.
-Also move the _run-arm64.sh_ and `test.sh` scripts to the Pi.
-On your Pi, execute the run script.
-Test as above.
+Copy the _run-arm64.sh_ and `test.sh` scripts to the Pi.
+You will need to modify `run-arm64.sh`  to run your own docker container as it is currently set up to run the version compiled by me and pushed to docker hub.
+Execute either the default script or your own on your Pi.
+Then test with `test.sh` above.

 ## Debugging

-On your mac, do the following:
+To debug the amd64 code on your mac, do the following:

 `debug-server-amd64.sh`